liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step2-scan-assess.md

 6. Review the scanned users.
 Search for specific text, or select a filter to review the list more easily.

 >[!Important]
-> The total number of rows in the Scans list cannot exceed 50,000.
+> The total number of rows (tasks) in the Scans list cannot exceed 50,000.

 ## Download reports

-Summary and detailed scan reports are available to assist you in troubleshooting.
+Scan summary and detailed reports are available to assist you in troubleshooting.
 [Download the generated reports](/sharepointmigration/mm-cloud-reports#download-scan-reports) to investigate any possible issues that might block your migration.
+Check the [status code](/sharepointmigration/mm-cloud-reports#status-codes) in **Scan summary report** to address task-level errors.
+For file-level errors, refer to the [failure code](/sharepointmigration/mm-cloud-reports#failure-codes) in the **Scan detailed report**.

 ## Managing users who own large amounts of data